JordanMartinez/purescript-jordans-reference/00-Getting-Started/01-Why-Learn-PureScript.md

 PureScript does not have a backend.
 Rather, it's source code can be compiled to other languages.
 While JavaScript is the focus, [PureScript compiles to other languages besides JavaScript](https://github.com/purescript/documentation/blob/master/ecosystem/Alternate-backends.md).
 Thus, writing one library in PureScript can work in multiple languages, and one can choose the backend (or a combination of them) that best solves their problem.

+Caveat: PureScript's support for non-Javascript backends is still a work-in-progress.
+In future releases, they will be getting first-class support.

 This backend-independent nature of PureScript makes "Foreign Function Interface" very clean.
 At various times, Language X needs to use code from another language, Language Y. For code written in one language to use code written in another language, there needs to be a "Foreign Function Interface" or FFI.

 Many languages' FFI can be difficult to work with.
 Language X made various language tradeoff decisions that are different than Language Y. Getting two languages to work together is difficult to say the least.
 However, PureScript's FFI is very easy because PureScript already compiles to that language.